A Local’s Guide to Visiting Taormina, Sicily

 Where to stay

-• San Domenico Palace, part of the Four Seasons, is genuinely quite something, but be prepared as the eye-watering grounds are matched by the eye-watering prices ($2,000).
+• San Domenico Palace, part of the Four Seasons, is genuinely astonishing, but be prepared for eye-watering prices to match the eye-watering grounds ($2,000).

-• Casa Cuseni is a unique property and a historic home that belonged to the painter Frank Brangwyn, and is far from the noise of the city center but easily reachable in a few minutes’ walk (rooms from $400).
+• Casa Cuseni is an unbelievably unique property and a historic home that belonged to the painter Frank Brangwyn.
+Countless artists and writers have stayed here ($400).

-• Villa Mabel is a pleasant hotel housed in an Art Nouveau building (rooms from $80).
+• Villa Mabel is a cute little hotel housed in an Art Nouveau building ($80).

 What to see and do in Taormina